Making Separation-First Multi-Stream Audio Watermarking Feasible via Joint Training: Experiments

 \subsection{Perceptual Quality and Separation Integrity}

 We evaluate two complementary aspects of audio fidelity: the imperceptibility of embedded watermarks and the integrity of separated stems after joint training.

 \textbf{Watermark imperceptibility.} Table~\ref{tab:perceptual} presents the perceptual quality of watermarked audio (without separation).
-The Joint and Finetuned models achieve SNRs of 28.77 dB and 18.56 dB, respectively, with ViSQOL scores above 4.5.
+The Joint and Finetuned models achieve SNRs of 28.77 dB and 18.56 dB, respectively, with ViSQOL \cite{Chinen20_ViSQOL} scores above 4.5.
 As ViSQOL aligns more closely with human auditory perception than waveform reconstruction metrics, these results confirm that the embedded watermarks remain effectively imperceptible.
 This confirms that our separation-aware training does not compromise the fundamental requirement of audio watermarking: inaudible embedding.
 The fact that separation-aware models do not outperform single-carrier baselines in this direct encoding/decoding setting is expected, as our joint objective explicitly prioritizes robustness to separation-induced distortions over standalone imperceptibility.

 \textbf{Separation integrity.} A critical question is whether optimizing for watermark robustness degrades the core functionality of the Demucs separator.
 Table~\ref{tab:perceptual_separation} addresses this by comparing separation quality before and after joint training using standard source separation metrics (SDR and SI-SDR).
 The results demonstrate that separation integrity is well preserved: vocal SDR changes minimally from 9.36 to 8.89, while accompaniment SDR slightly improves from 12.50 to 13.19.
 We attribute this asymmetry to the interplay between watermark preservation and spectral density.
 The sparser vocal track forces the separator to retain watermark-bearing perturbations, marginally reducing its SDR.
 Conversely, the complex accompaniment spectrum allows joint training to effectively fine-tune the separator's instrumental representations, slightly improving its SDR.
 These negligible differences confirm that our framework enhances watermark robustness without compromising the separator's ability to produce high-quality stems.
-In other words, the joint training preserves the original performance of the separation network while adding watermarking capabilities.

-\subsection{Robustness against separation}
+\subsection{Robustness Against Separation}